IgniteUI/igniteui-docfx/en/components/grid/grid.md

 # Angular Data Grid Overview and Configuration

-<p class="highlight">The Ignite UI for Angular Data Grid is used to display and manipulate data with ease.
+The Ignite UI for Angular Data Grid is used to display and manipulate data with ease.
 Quickly bind your data with very little code or use a variety of events to customize different behaviors.
 This component provides a rich set of features like data selection, excel style filtering, sorting, paging, templating and column moving.
-Displaying tabular data has never been easier and beautiful thanks to the Material Table based UI Grid.</p>
+Displaying tabular data has never been easier and beautiful thanks to the Material Table based UI Grid.

-## Demo
+## Angular Data Grid Example

+Boston Marathon 2020 – In this angular grid example, you can see how users can do both basic and excel-style filtering and sorting on live data, grid summaries, cell styling that includes our embedded [*Sparkline*](../sparkline.md) component, [*Circular Progress Indicator*](../circular-progress.md) component, and [*Icons*](../icon.md).
+We have also included an example for custom paging and per page of the [*Angular Pagination*](paging.md).

 <div class="sample-container loading" style="height:700px">
-    <iframe id="grid-sample-iframe" src='{environment:lobDemosBaseUrl}/grid/grid' width="100%" height="100%" seamless="" frameborder="0" onload="onSampleIframeContentLoaded(this);"></iframe>
+    <iframe id="grid-sample-iframe" src='{environment:lobDemosBaseUrl}/grid/grid' width="100%" height="100%" seamless="" frameborder="0" onload="onSampleIframeContentLoaded(this);" alt="Angular data grid example"></iframe>
 </div>
 <p style="margin: 0;padding-top: 0.5rem">Like this sample?
 Get access to our complete Angular toolkit and start building your own apps in minutes. <a class="no-external-icon mchNoDecorate trackCTA" target="_blank" href="https://www.infragistics.com/products/ignite-ui-angular/download" data-xd-ga-action="Download" data-xd-ga-label="Ignite UI for Angular">Download it for free.</a></p>
 <div>